dwweiss/bruteforce/README.md

 ###### Figure 2: Training data and true values without noise

-Figure 3 shows the history of the means squared error of all trials for the TensorFlow backend.
+Figure 3 shows the history of the mean squared error of all trials for the TensorFlow backend.

 ![history_all](https://github.com/dwweiss/bruteforce/blob/main/bruteforce/doc/fig/bruteforce_history1_all.png)